wppbav/developer.wppbav.com/docs/core-resources/metric-groups.md

 ### Relationship Response Schema

-The slim relationship schema is used when the brand is used as part of an include in another resource.
+The slim relationship schema is used when the brand metric group is used as part of an include in another resource.

 | Key      | Type    | Description                    |
 |----------|---------|--------------------------------|